apache/yetus/asf-site-src/source/documentation/in-progress/precommit/bugsystems.html.md

 # GitHub Specific

+GitHub supports a large range of functionality, mostly self-adjusting based upon the environment it is running in.
+Supported features include GitHub Enterprise, private repositories, GitHub Statuses, and GitHub Checks Annotations.

-GitHub supports the full range of functionality, including putting comments on individual lines.
-Be aware, however, that `test-patch` will (generally) require that GitHub PRs be fully squashed and rebased (i.e., a single commit) in many circumstances.
+Be aware, however, that `test-patch` will (generally) require that GitHub PRs be fully squashed and rebased (i.e., a single commit) in many circumstances, especially renames followed by commits to those renamed files.
+It will try to fall back to 'diff' format if 'patch' format does not work, exiting completely if both fail.

-By default, the GitHub plug-in assumes that <https://github.com> is the base URL for GitHub.
+By default, the GitHub plug-in assumes that <https://github.com> is the base URL for GitHub and <https://api.github.com> for base of the GitHub API URL.
 Enterprise users may override this with the `--github-base-url` for the normal web user interface and `--github-api-url` for the API URL.
 Personalities may use GITHUB\_API\_URL and GITHUB\_BASE\_URL.

-The specific repository on GitHub is defined with either `--github-repo` on the command line or GITHUB\_REPO in a personality.
+The specific repository on GitHub is defined with either `--github-repo` on the command line, GITHUB\_REPO in a personality, or automatically determined by various robot support mechanisms.
 It should take the form of "user/repo".

 GitHub pull requests may be directly processed on the command line in two ways: